Finding The Care You Need in Anxiety Treatment

 SUN’s approach to treatment promotes you as the expert in your life, and your thoughts, feelings and needs.

-Who Is Involved In My Treatment Plan?
+Who Is Involved In My Treatment Plan for These Disorders?

 You will receive an assessment from our multidisciplinary team led by psychiatrists and compassionate around-the-clock patient care.
 Other team members are available 24 hours a day, seven days a week and include general practitioners to consult on medical issues, therapists and activity specialists.